Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 I hope this post has served you if you want to know how to bleach your hair at home.
 Good luck, and go ahead!

 Finally, in this video of my Youtube channel I tell you my color routine to get a light blonde, in case you have not yet decided on the technique to follow to bleach the hair.
-That is, if you are considering making wicks or complete discoloration of the root.
+Meaning, if you are still considering highlights or bleaching from the scalp.

 See you on social networks: